 A collection of the most anatomy tutorials I created.
 Update: In the form of an anatomy ebook, I wrote a full anatomy masterpost, with great medical and artistic resources curated from around the web.

 Anatomy is really important to master.
-It helps you actually understand what is going on and why the parts move like they do, and look like they do.
+Learning how to to draw people involves understanding what is going on and why the different parts move like they do, and look like they do.
 It helps you be more flexible and imagine your own poses and positions if you know what lies underneath.

 If you like these, please consider sharing this post with your friends!
 It helps me a lot, thank you!

-- I analyzed the proportions of the human body, and created a general diagram.
+- I analyzed the proportions of the human body, and created a general diagram for the front and side views.
 I really think this one is most important ones to look at.
 I do not really like counting heads, so I try to go off of rough measurements since I draw randomly, and do not lay out 8 equal lines.